MicrosoftDocs/visualstudio-docs/docs/extensibility/source-control-plug-ins.md

 # Source Control Plug-ins

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
-The Source Control Plug-in SDK reference section contains the complete interface specification that enables source control systems to be integrated with [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
-It specifies the syntax and semantics of the various functions and data types that the source control plug-in must implement to interface with the [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] integrated development environment (IDE).
+The Source Control Plug-in SDK reference section contains the complete interface specification that enables source control systems to be integrated with Visual Studio.
+It specifies the syntax and semantics of the various functions and data types that the source control plug-in must implement to interface with the Visual Studio integrated development environment (IDE).

 ## In This Section
 - [Source Control Plug-in API Functions](../extensibility/source-control-plug-in-api-functions.md)